awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 You can use the AWS CodeBuild console, AWS CLI, or AWS SDKs to change a build project's settings\.

+If you add test reporting to a build project, make sure your IAM role has the permissions described in [Working with Test Report Permissions](test-permissions.md)\.

 **Topics**
 + [Change a Build Project's Settings \(Console\)](#change-project-console)
 + [Change a Build Project's Settings \(AWS CLI\)](#change-project-cli)